casangi/casadocs/docs/tasks/task_tclean.rst

              - awp2 does **not** implement the "conjbeams" functionality, so in order to obtain the correct broadband spectral indices please use `specmode='mvc'` rather than `specmode='mfs'` with the `deconvolver=mtmfs`.

+   .. warning:: The awp2 gridder has only been validated within the main lobe of the primary beam.
+                Using a primary beam threshold that includes the sidelobes will yield incorrect results at this time.
+We expect this to be fixed in a future release.

    Combinations of these options are also available.
 See the `CASA Docs pages on Widefield